MV Piano Land: Overview

-When she was built in 1995, Oriana was the first new ship commissioned for P&O Cruises, and the first to be designed specifically for the British cruise market.
+Christened in 1995, by Queen Elizabeth II, Oriana was the first new ship commissioned for P&O Cruises, and the first to be designed specifically for the British cruise market.
 At 69,153 gross tons, she was one of the largest cruise ships in the world.
 She was also designed in the style of an ocean liner to facilitate long distance voyages and world cruises.
 She was the second ship to carry the name Oriana, and was named in tribute to the first Oriana, which served for Orient Line and P&O from 1960 to 1986.
 After a lengthy campaign, P&O Cruises were permitted to allocate the new Oriana the call sign 'GVSN', which was the same call sign as the first Oriana.

-From 1995 when she was built, until 2000, Oriana was owned by P&O. In 2000 P&O de-merged its cruise ship operations, with ownership of Oriana transferring to the new company, P&O Princess Cruises.
+From 1995 when she entered commercial service, until 2000, Oriana was owned by P&O. In 2000 P&O de-merged its cruise ship operations, with ownership of Oriana transferring to the new company, P&O Princess Cruises.
 In 2003 P&O Princess merged with Carnival Corporation to form Carnival Corporation & plc.
 Despite these changes of ownership, Oriana was operated by P&O Cruises throughout.

 In 2006 she was re-registered to Bermuda so that weddings could be conducted on board, and as a result, her call sign was changed to ZCDU9.
 In November 2011, Oriana became a ship exclusively for adults.

 In August 2019, Oriana was sold to the newly-formed Chinese cruise line Astro Ocean and renamed Piano Land.